BaranMary/Nao/Nao_scripts.md

 - [ ] Is there anything you think I need to improve in myself?

 ## **Nonverbal interaction**
-- [ ] using handshake with feedback (Bevan & Stanton Fraser, 2015) or a verbal command
+- [ ] using handshake with feedback (Bevan & Stanton Fraser, 2015) or a verbal command [for greeting]
+- [ ] giving high five [for good news, a positive thing that the participants says]
 - [ ]